shuntksh/reversi-react/README.md

 An attempt to implement the Reversi game using [React.js](https://facebook.github.io/react/).
 In this project, instead of using canvas / svg for visualization, it only uses standard DOM elements such that `HTMLDivElement` and `HTMLSpanElement`.

-Technology stack:
+Goal of this provject:

+- Support both PC clients and mobile clients
-- typescript, react, react-dom, redux
+- Use typescript, react, react-dom, redux to build a game
-- CSS3 for basic animation effect (no Canvas / SVG)
+- Use css3 for basic animation effect (no Canvas / SVG)
-- HTML5 Audio for sound effect
+- Use html5 Audio for sound effect
+- Support websocket base bi-directional communication (streatch)

+## Journal